-Overall, it is the best trailer hitch lock for the money and the design effectively stops a range of attacks.
+Overall, it is an excellent all-rounder trailer coupler lock that offers great value for money and effectively stops a range of attacks.
 The only main drawback is the fact that it lacks compatibility with other coupler sizes.

 AMPLOCK U-BRP2516 Coupler Lock

 For those that have expensive loads and need a top of the range trailer lock, then the AMPLOCK U-BRP2516 is the best option.
-Like the Proven Industries hitch lock, this is an expensive choice but considering the prices of most RV’s along with your personal belongings inside, it is a worthwhile investment.
+As with the Proven Industries hitch lock, this is an expensive option but considering the prices of most RV’s along with your personal belongings inside, it is a worthwhile investment.